chimera137/odoo-device-monitor/README.md

 Odoo Module for PLC Device Monitoring and Business Integration

 ## Overview
-This repository contains the `odoo-device-monitor` module, a custom Odoo ERP add-on designed to provide a unified dashboard and business logic integration for PLC devices (Modbus and OPC UA).
+This repository contains the `odoo-device-monitor` module, a custom Odoo ERP add-on designed to provide a unified dashboard and business logic integration for PLC devices (currently Modbus and OPC UA).
 It enables real-time monitoring, mapping of PLC data to Odoo business fields, and seamless updates to Manufacturing and Inventory processes.

 This is a Third Party Module for Odoo ERP.